prose-im/prose-app-web/README.md

 npm run build
 ```

-The production build expects your endpoints to be local to the domain where the Prose application is running, using proxied paths:

-- `/websocket/` for the XMPP over WebSocket endpoint
-- `/identity/` for the Prose Identity responder endpoint
+The production build expects the XMPP domain you will connect to through Prose to expose its alternative connection endpoints through [XEP-0156: Discovering Alternative XMPP Connection Methods](https://xmpp.org/extensions/xep-0156.html), so make sure the `host-meta` file is properly added to your domain (served over HTTPS).

 ### Development target